 In 2017, over 80 % of students progressed onto prestigious universities with nine students gaining places at Oxford and Cambridge and 17 students gaining places to study medicine/dentistry or veterinary science.

 Our aim is to provide students with the very best possible education, to help them develop new interests and to use whatever talents they have in the service of the College and the wider community.

 The atmosphere at Notre Dame

 Our staff are passionate about working with young people and always go the extra mile to provide guidance and support to help them succeed.
 When students enrol at Notre Dame Catholic Sixth Form College they can choose from a vast range of different subjects, ensuring that they find the course that’s right for them.
 We are proud to be able to offer our students the very best range of choices.
 Although we expect our students to work hard during their time with us, we want them to enjoy themselves too!

 We are a college where you can quickly make new friends, where the teachers know the students very well, and where there is a genuine atmosphere of community and a feeling that you really belong to something.

 Our students come from a wide range of schools throughout the region, and we have a number of international students from as far away as China, Vietnam or South America.
 They bring a wealth of different backgrounds, culture and traditions, and so at Notre Dame there is a wonderful opportunity to meet different people and make new friends.

 Notre Dame is academically ambitious, and we also aim to nurture the whole person.
 You will have opportunities to develop your religious, spiritual, and ethical views and values.
 Outside of the classroom, there is a vast range of sports and leisure activities to get involved in.
-Our ‘Enhancement’ programme offers weekly activities such as drama, voluntary work, rock climbing, women’s football, and rock guitar school as well as end of year residential trips to, for instance, Prague, New York, Spain and the coast-to-coast cycling trip.
+Our ‘Enrichment’ programme offers a wide range of activities from the arts, drama workshop, Future Teachers enrichment with Leeds Trinity University, to voluntary work and end of year residential trips which has included Dubrovnik, New York and Berlin.